Pawlo77/Object-Oriented-Programming/README.md

-# Object Programming
+# Java Programming

-Object Programming - part of Data Science Studies, 2nd semester, Warsaw University of Technology

-The entire class is coded in **Java**, and here are some implementations of basic problems.
-Each folder contains a project that serves as a solution to a task specified in Polish in the .pdf file inside that folder.
+Java programming is an subject for *Inzynieria i Analiza Danych* at Faculty of Mathematics and Information Science, Warsaw University of Technology (course name in english translates to *Data Science and Data preprocessing*).

+The entire class is implemented in **Java**, it's main goal is to learn object-oriented programming and how to apply it to efficiently work with large volumens of data, create programmer-friendly, self-explanatory code and provide best user experience.

+## What We Learn

-In this course, we learn:
+In this course, students acquire knowledge and practical experience in the following areas:

-- Basic Java functions
+- **Basic Java Functions:** Understanding and applying fundamental Java functionalities.

-- The concept of object programming in Java, including class inheritance, interfaces, and abstract classes
+- **Object-Oriented Programming in Java:** Exploring concepts such as class inheritance, interfaces, and abstract classes.

-- Working with collections, including implementing Comparable interfaces and creating hash functions for custom objects
+- **Collections:** Implementing Comparable interfaces and creating hash functions for custom objects.

+- **File and Stream Handling:** Gaining proficiency in working with files and streams.

+- **Graphical User Interface (GUI):** Developing basic graphical interfaces.

+- **Working with Classes:** Utilizing internal, local, and anonymous classes effectively.

+- **Lambda Functions and Interfaces:** Exploring lambda functions and commonly used interfaces like Consumer.

+- **Streams:** Leveraging Java streams for efficient data processing.

-- File and stream handling
+- **Reflections:** Understanding and applying reflection in Java.

-- Basic GUI (Graphical User Interface)
+## Projects Overview

-This project allows us to acquire knowledge and practical experience in object programming in Java.
-It enables us to apply these skills to solve various problems.
+The repository consists of projects that serve as practical exercises to reinforce the learned concepts.
+Each project is designed to provide hands-on experience in object programming in Java, allowing students to apply their skills to solve diverse problems.
+Some of the subprojects were provided with detailed task description in .pdf file, however they're in polish.